This article will discuss the following topics:

 Diagnosing dementia and determining what type it is can be challenging.
 A dementia diagnosis requires that at least two core mental functions be impaired enough to interfere with daily living.
 They are:

 - Language skills

 - Ability to reason and problem-solve

 Your doctor will review your medical history and symptoms and conduct a physical examination.
-He or she will likely ask someone close to you about your symptoms, as well.
-No single test can diagnose dementia, so doctors are likely to run a number of tests that can help pinpoint the problem.
+He or she will likely ask someone close to you about your symptoms as well.
+No single test can diagnose dementia, so doctors are likely to run a number of tests that can help rule out other problems.
 While physicians can almost always determine if a person has dementia, it may be difficult to determine the exact cause.
 Diagnosing dementia requires careful medical evaluation, including: